glitchdotcom/learn-compute/README.md

 # Learn about edge computing with Fastly and Glitch

-You can use the code in this project to set up a Fastly compute service using a default Glitch origin website.
+You can use the code in this project to set up a Fastly Compute service using a default Glitch origin website.

 Fastly will enhance the site UX at the edge: